St John's Undergraduate Studentships

 Students on their year abroad will be eligible to receive the St John’s Studentship provided the year abroad is an integral part of their course at St John’s.

 The College bases the financial assessment on Government Student Finance data.
 The basic measure, household income, refers to a family's income before tax but after pension contributions.
 In order to prove eligibility, students will need to apply to Student Finance for a means-tested financial assessment.
 The College reserves the right to ask for additional information and/or evidence if required, and potentially to withhold any award until all requirements have been satisfied.
-For the academic year 2023-24, Student Finance England will likely base the assessment of the household income on the tax year 2021-22, unless there has been a significant drop of income since then.
+For the academic year 2023-24, Student Finance England will ordinarily base the assessment of the household income on the tax year 2021-22, unless there has been a significant drop of income since then.